 ISQ member schools can access NAPLAN Online resources in three locations (ISQ login required):

 NAPLAN Online Resources

 C2C digital resource libraries (department login required) contain a wide range of interactive learning objects and materials.
 The libraries below are accessed via the staff Learning Place and a department login is required.

 Independent and Catholic schools, may access these resources through

 Contemporary Practice Resource

-Contemporary Practice Resource (DET login required) to tap into peer-reviewed teaching ideas and resource banks to support the effective use of ICT in the classroom.
+Contemporary Practice Resource (department login required) to tap into peer-reviewed teaching ideas and resource banks to support the effective use of ICT in the classroom.

 eBooks and eJournals